You can listen to the audio version of this article.

 A person who is dental phobic is unable to rationalise their fear of going to the dentist at all, even though they may be aware it is irrational.
 They feel panic-stricken and terrified.
 Even when they are in agonising pain, people who are dental phobic generally refuse to go to the dentist at all.

-In most cases dental anxiety or dental phobia is caused by a bad experience, often in childhood, or as a result of other people’s anxiety influencing thoughts and feelings.
+In most cases, dental anxiety or dental phobia is caused by a bad experience, often in childhood, or as a result of other people’s anxiety influencing thoughts and feelings.
 Other causes of dental phobia are to do with associated fears, such as a fear of pain, needles, blood, choking, or not being in control.
-A fear of being unable to escape can also underlie dental phobia.
+Fear of being unable to escape can also underlie dental phobia.

 Are you suffering from dental phobia?

-If you have had a previous bad experience with the dentist, particularly in childhood, and now have an overwhelming fear preventing you from going to the dentist, you may be suffering from dental phobia.
+If you have had previous bad experiences with the dentist, particularly in childhood, and now have an overwhelming fear preventing you from going to the dentist, you may be suffering from dental phobia.

-As previously outlined, there are many other reasons a phobia of the dentist can develop, but in general terms if you can’t even get to the dentist because you feel too terrified, then it is likely you are suffering from dental phobia.
+There are many other reasons a phobia of the dentist can develop, but in general, terms if you can’t even get to the dentist because you feel too terrified, then it is likely you are suffering from dental phobia.